raynaluzier/artifactory-go-sdk/docs/tasks.md

 ## UploadGeneralArtifact
 Takes in the Artifactory server's API address, Artifactory Identity token, source path of the artifact, target path within Artifactory where the artifact should be uploaded to, file name of the artifact, and a folder name where the artifact should be placed.
 Folder name may be the same as the image name if placing the artifact with associated image files, or it could be a separate folder for flexibility.
 Otherwise, leave `folderName` blank and the file will be place directly in the `artifPath`.

-The Global Variables `util.ServerApi` and `util.Token` are set by the function's inputs so these values can be used by the subsequent function calls without having to pass them in every time.
+The Global Variables `util.ServerApi`, `util.Token`, and `util.Logging` are set by the function's inputs so these values can be used by the subsequent function calls without having to pass them in every time.

 Once the variables are set, the source file is verified that it exists in the directory and if so, uploaded from the provided source path to the target Artifactory path (`/repo/folder/path`).
 The result string of "Success" or "Failed" is returned.